-- i.
-Core course which compulsory for all students. - ii.
-Elective course which students can choose from amongst the courses approved within the department or in other departments of the Faculty and other Faculties.
-(Arts, Science, Education, and Indian languages.) - iii.
-The elective subjects will be allotted after counselling by a committee of the heads of the departments under the Chairmanship of the Dean. - iv.
-Dissertation/ Project work / Practical training / Field work, which can be done in as organization (Government, Industry, Firm, Public enterprise etc.)
+- i) Core courses which compulsory for all students, - ii) Elective course which students can choose from amongst the courses approved within the department or in other departments of the faculty and other Faculties (Arts, Science, Education and Indian Languages). - iii) The elective subjects will be allotted after counseling by a committee of the heads of the departments under the Chairmanship of the Dean. - iv) Dissertation/Project work/Practical training/Field work, which can be done in an organization (Government, Industry, Firm, Public enterprise etc.)